Parent Handbook 2017-2018

 New York state law requires parents/guardians to make sure that their children between the ages of 5 to 18 attend school regularly.
 Daily attendance is a factor in student success, thus any absence from school is an educational loss to the student.
 These policies are meant to minimize student absenteeism and create an environment for academic success.
 If a medical or dental appointment is unavoidable, a note from the doctor’s office must be submitted to the school upon the child’s return.
 Absences due to family trips during school hours will be considered unexcused.

 Timely arrival at GCCS is a student and parent responsibility.
-Students who arrive after 8:15 will be considered late.
+Students who arrive after 8:00AM are considered late.
 After three marked tardies, the family and student will be required to discuss tardiness with the Family Worker to develop a plan to avoid further tardiness.

 The GCCS student school day begins Monday- Friday at 8:00AM dismissal starts at 4:00PM.Students are expected to attend school during these hours.
 Breakfast will be served starting at 7:30AM Monday-Friday.
 All students who arrive prior to 7:55AM will go straight to the cafeteria.
 After 7:55AM students can report to their classrooms.
 We expect students to arrive on time to prepare and settle in for class activities by 8:00AM.
 Attendance is mandatory at GCCS on all scheduled school days.